Getting Started with Joomla!

 - Users with limited computing experience

-If you're having trouble visualizing how Joomla! works, it might be useful for you to think of Joomla! as an operating system (OS), like Microsoft Windows, Apple Mac OS or Linux.
+If you're having trouble visualizing how Joomla! works, think of Joomla! as an operating system (OS), like Microsoft Windows, Apple Mac OS or Linux.

 The most important similarity is that both your OS and Joomla! are not really intended for direct use.
-You need to install applications onto your OS (and extensions for Joomla!) to be able to actually do something useful with your computer (and your web site).
+You need to install applications onto your OS (and extensions for Joomla!) to be able to do something useful with your computer (and your website).
 Just like your OS, Joomla! comes with a few core extensions that carry out the most important tasks.